-In a large scale, web based assessment of temperamental and ability characteristics associated with different occupations and college majors, we have shown (Revelle and Condon, 2012) striking differences in the level of cognitive ability (as assessed by the ICAR measure of ability Condon and Revelle (2014)) and the structure of the Big 5 temperament measures as a function of college major.
-Rather than the conventional between individual structure showing independence of the dimensions of temperament and the measure of ability, when aggregated at the level of the college major, ability was highly negatively correlated with Extraversion and Agreeableness. give some correlations here.
+In a large scale, web based assessment of temperament and ability characteristics associated with different occupations and college majors, we have shown (Revelle and Condon, 2012) striking differences in the level of cognitive ability (as assessed by the ICAR measure of ability Condon and Revelle (2014)) and the structure of the Big Five temperament measures as a function of college major.
+Rather than the conventional between individual structure showing independence of the dimensions of temperament and the measure of ability, when aggregated at the level of the college major, ability was highly negatively correlated with Extraversion and Agreeableness.